philoye/rehearsals/README.markdown

 ==========
 Rehearsals is a Sinatra application that lets you run multiple versions (actually your tags in git) of your application simultaneously.

-Just drop in `rehearsals` into your app, change all references to "Projectname" with your application class, change "projectname.rb" with your program's filename, and run it:
+Just drop in the `rehearsals` directory into the top level of your app, create a config.yml with the class name of your application and the file name for your sinatra file (example provided), and run it.

-    cd rehearsals
-    shotgun
+    shotgun rehearsals/config/config.ru

 Don't forget that git tags can take a message:

     git tag tagname -m "Your tag message"

 TODO:
-  *  Move your application filename/class name into a yml file rather than making people hack files.
   *  We should grab the latest commit message for master.